 Use Company Websites

+Some companies that are hiring are cutting back on online recruiting, so be sure to check directly on company websites for job postings.
 You can go directly to the source and search for and apply for jobs online directly.
 You'll find job postings that may not be listed elsewhere.
 At most company sites, you can apply for all level positions online—from part-time hourly jobs to top management positions.

 Given that the job market is so competitive, it's important to cover all the bases when you're job searching.
 It can be easier to just post your resume on a job board and wait for companies to contact you, but that contact may not happen.